-(a) The Club shall be governed by its officers and committee.
+(a) The Club shall be governed by the Club Officer’s and Committee.

-(c) The Committee shall consist of 4 Officers and up to 10 members.
+(c) The Committee shall consist of 4 Club Officers and up to 10 members.

-(g) Items for the agenda of the Committee meeting shall reach the General Secretary at least seven days before the relative meeting.
+(f) Items for the agenda of the committee meeting shall reach the General Secretary at least seven days before the relative meeting.